MicrosoftDocs/windows-powershell-docs/docset/windows/clusterawareupdating/Invoke-CauRun.md

 PS C:\> Invoke-CauRun -ClusterName "CONTOSO-FC1"-ForceRecovery -Force
 ```

-This command recovers from a previous Updating Run that failed and left the cluster in a Locked state for the cluster named CONTOSO-FC1.
+This command recovers from a previous updating run that failed and left the cluster in a Locked state for the cluster named CONTOSO-FC1.
 Because the command specifies the *Force* parameter, the recovery is performed without confirmation prompts.

 ## PARAMETERS